 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the fifth Variation Agreement is to operate and take effect despite any other Act or law.

-[Section10 inserted by No. 62 of 2011 s.
+[Section 10 inserted: No. 62 of 2011 s.
 16.]

 Schedule 1 — Iron Ore (McCamey’s Monster) Agreement